maxim-tkachenko/UnitConfiguration/README.md

 # UnitConfiguration
-Arduino-based library to easily manage various numbers of your devices.
+The library to easily manage various numbers of your devices.
 Extremely extensible unit configuration allows to combine devices and controllers in a way you need with handy support of your project-specific logic.

 Platform-specific API is stored in a single class to easily add more architectures (avr and x86_x64 works for now).
 `Runner` class is there to allow to develop and debug code in your favourite C/C++ IDE and than deploy to microcontroller via native one (works well for Arduino IDE + VS Code).